DSC_0218-006.JPG

 Árbæjarsafn Open Air Museum in Reykjavík - a Christmas Visit

-Árbæjarsafn Museum is a wonderful must-see open-air museum here in my hometown Reykjavík.
-The museum is are open all year round and you can join guided tours in English every day at 1 pm at the museum. Árbæjarsafn Museum was opened in 1957 and is part of the Reykjavík City Museum.
-On your visit to the museum, you will see old houses, which have been moved to Árbæjarsafn Museum from the old centre of Reykjavík, to preserve them and exhibit them.
+Árbæjarsafn Museum is a wonderful must-see open-air museum here in my hometown, Reykjavík.
+The museum is open year-round, and you can join guided tours in English every day at 1 pm. Árbæjarsafn Museum was opened in 1957 and is part of the Reykjavík City Museum.
+On your visit to the museum, you will see old houses that have been moved from the old centre of Reykjavík to Árbæjarsafn Museum to preserve and exhibit them.
 Most of the houses are fully furnished, but some of them host exhibitions.
 Here you can see and learn about the lifestyle of old Reykjavík.
-Tu
+Turf houses at Árbæjarsafn

 The Icelandic Yule Lads live at Dimmuborgir in North Iceland!